“So, do you have any questions for me?”

 “If an applicant doesn’t have any questions for me, that’s a red flag,” explains Angela Smith, a recruiter.
 “I’m thinking that they either don’t care or can’t be bothered to do research about my company.”

-Almost as bad as not asking a question is asking one that could be answered by looking at the job description or company website.
+Almost as bad as not asking interview questions is asking one that could be answered by looking at the job description or company website.

 So what should you ask to impress the hiring manager and end the interview on a high note?